Kaeleigh/secdevops_takehome/README.md

 ## Instructions and Goals

 Your goal with this assignment is to write infrastructure as code that provisions a set of web servers in an auto scaling group behind a load balancer.
-(No need to set up a databse or a full web application stack, though you can if you want.)
+(No need to set up a database or a full web application stack, though you can if you want.)

 The auto scaling group should have 3 servers in it by default, with a max of 5 total, and scale and descale based on simulated load, so your work should have a way to manually simulate load or send some kind of scaling signal to cause scaling and descaling to happen.